premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 - The V-model provides guidance that testing needs to begin as early as possible in the software development life cycle.
 - The V-model is a model that illustrates how testing activities (verification and validation) can be integrated into each phase of the life cycle.
-- Within the V-model, validation testing takes place especially during the early stages.
+- Within the V-model, validation testing takes place, especially during the early stages.

 ![V-model](https://user-images.githubusercontent.com/110081175/199331199-55c5e2b4-e48b-449a-9cdc-24e137bd60d5.PNG)